celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 export CELO_VALIDATOR_SIGNER_ADDRESS=<YOUR-VALIDATOR-SIGNER-ADDRESS>
 ```

-Please use the validator signer address that you submitted through your gist file.
+Please use the validator signer address that you submitted through your Gist file.
+It is included in the genesis validator set.

 ### Pull the Celo Docker image

-In all the commands we are going to see the `CELO_IMAGE` variable to refer to the right Docker image to use.
+In all the commands we are going to see the `CELO_IMAGE` variable to refer to the Docker image to use.
 Now we can get the Docker image on your validator and proxy machines:

 ```bash
 docker pull $CELO_IMAGE